oauthstuff/draft-oauth-rar/main.md

 ## Large requests {#large_requests}

 Authorization request URIs containing authorization details in a request parameter or a request object can become very long.
 Implementers should therefore consider using the `request_uri` parameter as defined in [@RFC9101] in combination with the pushed request object mechanism as defined in [@RFC9126] to pass authorization details in a reliable and secure manner.
-Here is an example of such a pushed authorization request that sends the authorization request data directly to the AS via a HTTPS-protected connection:
+Here is an example of such a pushed authorization request that sends the authorization request data directly to the AS via an HTTPS-protected connection:

 ```
   POST /as/par HTTP/1.1